03 Aug 5 Ways To Know If Tantra Is Right For You!

 #5.
 You want to heal.
 You know you have emotional/physical pain in your body relating to sexual experiences throughout your life.
 Maybe you were sexually abused.
 Maybe you feel pain during sex.
 Maybe you feel crushing guilt and shame around masturbation.
 Whatever it is- pain; be it emotional or physical, is a symptom of trauma.
 Trauma keeps us locked into a limiting pattern.
 Healing trauma frees us to experience life as it is NOW, without continuously reacting to an experience in our past.

-The key to “fulfillment” in life is essentially an inside job, so no matter what we are seeking- healing, transformation, spiritual growth- it all starts on the inside, and blossoms outward.
+The key to “fulfillment” in life is essentially an inside job, so no matter what we are seeking- healing, transformation, personal growth and spiritual growth- it all starts on the inside, and blossoms outward.

 The trick is finding the right tools to take you directly to the source.